Casa da Areia

 Great Things to Do Near Casa da Areia

-Trips leave from Vilamoura Marina, Faro and Albufeira to the different beaches and the Islands.
+Trips leave from Albufeira and Vilamoura Marina for trips out to sea or along the coastline.
 It is also possible to charter a yacht from Vilamoura Marina and enjoy a day sailing around the beautiful coastline.

 Faro is the regional capital